wp-plugins/authorizenet-payment-gateway-for-woocommerce/readme.txt

 **Contact me for any Help you need to setup or need extra feature, just leave a comment** [Contact Ishan Verma](https://twitter.com/justishan "Contact for Help")

+**Contact our plugin support and quick solutions at [Plugin Support](http://www.wuxxa.com/product-support)

 **Follow on Twitter for plugin related updates and help** [Follow Ishan Verma](https://twitter.com/justishan "Follow for updates") == Installation ==